Top of page

 • Ask your medical team what second cancers you might be at a higher risk of.
 Make sure you know the symptoms of these; cancer is usually more effectively treated if it’s found early.

 • Find out from your clinical nurse specialist or your GP about cancer screening programmes, designed to find cancers early.
+As someone who has been diagnosed with lymphoma, you might be advised to have some screening checks sooner or more frequently than someone who hasn’t had lymphoma.

 Find out more about reducing your risk of cancer on Cancer Research UK’s website.